Based in | Hushmail |

 Hushmail hands-on testing

-Apparently Hush has decided that a free trial is not necessary.
-The former links to the free trial now lead to the paid plan signups, so be prepared to pay a hefty price ($49.98 at the time of this review) for the one personal Hushmail option now available.
+Apparently, Hush has decided that a free trial is not necessary.
+The former links to the free trial now lead to the paid plan signups, so be prepared to pay a hefty price ($49.98 at the time of this review) for the only personal Hushmail option now available.

 Signing up for Hushmail

 Signing up for Hushmail shows you right away that this isn’t a privacy-first service like Tutanota or Posteo.
 To get your secure Hushmail account, you are required to give them your current email address.
-That is annoying in itself, as it results in a link from Hushmail back to you that can easily be hacked or even handed over to anyone who asks for it nicely (or while backed by several big dudes in body armor).
+That is troublesome, as it results in a link from Hushmail back to you that can easily be hacked or even handed over to anyone who asks for it nicely.

 But it gets worse.
-You are also required to give them a phone number, which is the most anti-privacy signup requirement you will normally see.
+You are also required to give them a phone number, which poses a significant risk to user privacy.
 While you could always create a burner email address for the signup process, using a fake telephone number isn’t usually an option.
 And given your telephone number, anyone can get a whole lot of information about you simply by doing a reverse lookup on any of dozens of websites.

 If this puts you off, you might want to stop reading and check out our Tutanota review or our Posteo review.